 The 1975 film by Georgi Daneliya "Afonya" was an unexpected commercial hit in USSR.
-The main character Borshev A.N. is a locksmith who spends his free time, as well as working hours, drinking with his buddies whom he even doesn't recognize the next day after another heavy drink.
-His wife leaves him, his boss places him on probation, his whole life is falling a part but he doesn't realize it.
-There is only one person who can save him - nurse Katya whom he met on dances and didn't pay much attention to...
+The main character Borshev A.N. is a Plumber who spends his free time, as well as working hours, drinking with his buddies whom he even doesn't recognize the next day after another heavy drink.
+His girlfriend leaves him, his boss places him on probation, his whole life is falling a part but he doesn't realize it.
+There is only one person who can save him - a nurse by the name Katya whom he met at a disco and didn't pay much attention to...
 Daneliya manages to balance in the film satire and drama, quotes from the film gained a cult status in Russia and other former countries of USSR.Written by

 37 of 40 people found this review helpful.

 Was this review helpful to you?